 · Recent or soon-to-be graduates of an accredited medical assistant program

-· Non-recent graduates of an accredited medical assistant program, or those who have been graduated for one year or more
+· Non-recent graduates of an accredited medical assistant program, or those who have been graduated at least one year

 · Those with previous AAMA CMA certification who need recertification; recertification is required every five years.